JJ/granada-off/text/suburban-malls.md

 with a cineplex and Carrefour as its main poles of attraction.
 Then came the curiously spelled [Alhsur](http://www.alhsur.com/),

->Just realized in might have something to do with the *Alh*hambra.
+>Just realized in might have something to do with the *Alh*ambra.
 As if...

 South of the city and close to the living quarters of many granadinos.
 Then came Serrallo Plaza, modern,